aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction-sdk.md

 ### Step 4.3: Creating blockchain accounts

-In Aptos, each account must have an on-chain representation in order to support receive tokens, coins, and interacting in other DApps.
-In Aptos, an account represents a medium for storing assets, hence it must be explicitly created.
-This example leverages the Faucet to create and fund Alice's account and to just create Bob's:
+In Aptos, each account must have an on-chain representation in order to support receive tokens and coins as well as interacting in other dApps.
+An account represents a medium for storing assets, hence it must be explicitly created.
+This example leverages the Faucet to create and fund Alice's account and to only create Bob's:

 <Tabs>
   <TabItem value="python" label="Python">